-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2008 and 2007 and the changes in net assets available for benefits for the years then ended, on the basis of accounting described in note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Kirby 401 (k) Plan as of December 31, 2009 and 2008 and the changes in net assets available for benefits for the years then ended, on the basis of accounting described in note 2.

 Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental schedule H, line 4a - schedule of delinquent participant contributions (modified cash basis) for the year ended December 31, 2008 and supplemental schedule H, line 4i - schedule of assets (held at end of year) (modified cash basis) as of December 31, 2008 are presented for the purpose of additional analysis and are not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+The supplemental schedule H, line 4a - schedule of delinquent participant contributions (modified cash basis) for the year ended December 31, 2009 and supplemental schedule H, line 4i - schedule of assets (held at end of year) (modified cash basis) as of December 31, 2009 are presented for the purpose of additional analysis and are not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 The supplemental schedules are the responsibility of the Plan's management.
-The supplemental schedules have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+These supplemental schedules have been subjected to the audit ing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-KPMG LLP
+/s/ KPMG LLP

-Houston, Texas June 26, 2009
+Houston, Texas June 21, 2010